im182cm/Memory-Game/README.md

 ## Instructions

 This game has count of moves, rating stars, restart button, and cards can be flipped.
 When you match all cards then you can see a popup with how long does it take, rating, and moves.

+## Dependencies

+Font Awesome, Google Fonts, and starter code from Udacity.